Are you preparing for NET JRF? Are you confused what is it? Then this article provide you with right information about Net Jrf. Lets begin:

 The National Eligibility Test (NET) is a competitive examination conducted in India to determine the eligibility of candidates for lectureship and for the award of Junior Research Fellowship (JRF) in Indian universities and colleges.

-The exam is conducted by the National Testing Agency (NTA) on behalf of the University Grants Commission (UGC).
+The National Testing Agency (NTA) administers the exam on behalf of the University Grants Commission (UGC).

 The primary purpose of the NET exam is to ensure that only highly qualified individuals are appointed as university professors and research fellows.
 It assesses the candidates’ knowledge and understanding of the subject they intend to teach or research.